-Business Studies Entry Criteria: Obtaining at least 50% in Sacred Heart Certificate Business Studies OR at the discretion of the HOD Level 2 12BUS AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 90843 Demonstrate understanding of the internal operations of a large business.
+Business Studies Entry Criteria: ia: Obtaining at least 50% in Sacred Heart Certificate Business Studies OR at the discretion of the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 90843 Demonstrate understanding of the internal operations of a large business.
 2 4 HOD: Mrs Caren Leyland 90846 Conduct market research for a new or existing product.
 2 3 90847 Investigate the application of motivation theory in a business.
-2 3 90848 Carry out, review and refine a business activity within a community context with guidance.
-2 9 Plan, take to market, review, and then refine a business activity incorporating a community well-being focus, basing recommendations for the future on market feedback Business themes for Level 2 includes: business formation, functions of business, people in business, business management and business environment Where does this course lead?
-Level 3 Business Studies Course.
-Students cor Business Act and study guides \$80 htribute approximately \$20 per student in Term 2 as initial start-up capital for their Business Act ivity shows a profit a field trip during the year to Spookers, approximately \$60 per student tivity, which is partly or fully repaid when their
+2 3 90848 90848 Carry out, review and refine a business activity within a community context with guidance.
+2 9 feedback Plan, take to market, review, and then refine a business activity incorporating a community well-being focus, basing recommendations for the future on market feedback Business themes for Level 2 includes: business formation, functions of business, people in business, business management and business environment Where does this course lead?
+Level 3 Business Studies Course. • Students Business Workbooks a Students cor Business Act and study guides \$80 ntribute approximately \$20 per student in Term 2 as initial start-up capital for their Business Act tivity shows a profit e a field trip during the year to Spookers, approximately \$70 per student tivity, which is partly or fully repaid when their

-Business Studies Entry Criteria: Obtaining 14 credits in NCEA Level 2 Business Studies and achieve at least 1 External Stand OR at the discretion of the HOD ard Level 3 13BUS AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mrs Caren Leyland 91379 Demonstrate an understanding of how internal factors interact within a business that operates in a global context.
+Business Studies Level 3 13BUS HOD: Mrs Caren Leyland 913 913 913 913 913 913 913 913 913 913 Entry Criteria: Criteria: Obtaining 14 credits in NCEA Level 2 Business Studies and achieve at least one External Standard OR at the discretion of the HOD AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91379 Demonstrate an understanding of how internal factors interact within a business that operates in a global context.
 3 4 91382 Develop a marketing plan for a new or existing product.
 3 6 91384 Carry out, with consultation, an innovative and sustainable business activity.
-3 9 external fact Plan, take to Business the Students will bring it to ma Through the Li Learn about Develop a ra Consult with The 'YES' prog attending Natio market, review and then refine an innovative, sustainable business activity; analyse the activit emes for Level 3 includes: business functions, people in business, business management, busir I participate in the Lion Foundation Young Enterprise Scheme (YES) where students set up and arket.
-The students will have support from a Regional Coordinator, a business mentor and their ion Foundation Young Enterprise Scheme, students will: business planning and operations ange of personal and business skills and create networks in their community ramme offers students great opportunities such as a share in a \$25,000 National prize pool, F onal Business competitions and events and maintain business networks through the 'YES' Alu y and its succe less environme d run a real bu r local busines Regional awarc ess in the marketplace ent siness, create a produc is community ls, cash prizes, Tertiary ct or service and v Scholarships, Where does this course lead?
-To Tertiary Commerce courses, provided sufficient credits are gained Aims to set students up to start their own businesses after leaving school Business Act • The 'YES' fee ntribute approximately \$100 per student in Term 1 as initial start-up capital for their Business / tivity shows a profit e is approximately \$45 per student so be a field trip during the year, costs to be confirmed Activity, which are partly or fully repa id when their
+3 9 Analyse how and why New Zealand businesses operating in global markets make operational and strategic decisions in response to interacting internal and external factors Plan, take to market, review and then refine an innovative, sustainable business activity; analyse the activity and its success in the marketplace Business themes for Level 3 includes: business functions, people in business, business management, business environment Students will participate in the Lion Foundation Young Enterprise Scheme (YES) where students set up and run a real business, create a product or service and bring it to market.
+The students will have support from a Regional Coordinator, a business mentor and their local business community Through the Lion Foundation Young Enterprise Scheme, students will: Learn about business planning and operations Develop a range of personal and business skills Consult with and create networks in their community The 'YES' programme offers students great opportunities such as a share in a \$25,000 National prize pool, Regional awards, cash prizes, Tertiary Scholarships, attending National Business competitions and events and maintain business networks through the 'YES' Alumni and Business Incubator Programmes.
+Where does this course lead?
+To Tertiary Commerce courses, provided sufficient credits are gained Aims to set students up to start their own businesses after leaving school Business Act The 'YES' fee ntribute approximately \$100 per student in Term 1 as initial start-up capital for their Business tivity shows a profit e is approximately \$45 per student so be a field trip during the year, costs to be confirmed Activity, which are partly or fully repa aid when their